phpearth/docs/oop/intro.md

 }
 ```

-Class than implements above interface like this:
+The class then implements the above interface like this:

 ```php
 class Report implements Mail